imTigger/laravel-job-status/README.md

 Therefore JobStatus updates can be saved instantly even within your application transaction.

-Read setup step 5 for instruction.
+Read setup step 6 for instructions.

 ## Documentations